From online order management to contactless delivery – our guide to becoming a takeaway.

 “I want to set up a takeaway / delivery service from my business – what do I need to do to get set up and become operational?”
 Michelin starred chef and hospitality business consultant, John Wood, shares his advice for getting your online operation up and running, from adapting your menus, to order management, to contactless delivery…

 For restaurateurs, publicans, café and deli owners the next 6 months are going to be challenging.
-Whilst many businesses have taken the decision to furlough staff and close, others are continuing with an online offering.
+Whilst many businesses have been forced to close, others are operating with limited opening hours or continuing with an online offering.
 Even businesses that have closed for the time being will need to think about a strategy for re-opening and for many, until all restrictions are lifted, that will mean getting set up for takeaway and/or delivery.
 So what are the steps that you need to take and consider before launching your online services?

 Am I allowed to operate as a takeaway?
 What are the rules?

 The short answer to this question is ‘YES’.
 In a direct response to the Covid19 outbreak, the Government has relaxed legislation for businesses that do not have a takeaway or delivery licence.

 These measures apply to hot and cold food and soft drinks.
 Serving of alcohol will continue to be subject to existing licensing laws.
 Consequently, you’ll need to check what you are licensed to sell.